 What is there to say that hasn’t be said about Tracee Ellis Ross?
-Style icon, role model, actual model, award-winning actress, inspirational speaker… Last year, she won the Golden Globe for her role as Dr. Rainbow Johnson in black-ish.
-This year at the Golden Globes, she didn’t win the award (that went to Rachel Brosnahan, our favorite gentile-playing-Jew in The Marvelous Mrs. Maisel), but she still won our hearts.
+Style icon, role model, actual model, award-winning actress, inspirational speaker… in 2017, she won the Golden Globe for her role as Dr. Rainbow Johnson in black-ish.
+At the 2018 Golden Globes, she didn’t win the award (that went to Rachel Brosnahan, our favorite gentile-playing-Jew in The Marvelous Mrs. Maisel), but she still won our hearts.

 On the Golden Globes red carpet, Tracee spoke in support of the Time’s Up movement, which she helped found: “Time is up on a lot of things.
 We all have to stand up together and with arms linked and not ranked.
 We can put an end to abuse and discrimination that makes the imbalance of power…I really feel like the choice of black was a beautiful way to make it accessible to everyone, so that everyone could get involved in whichever way that they felt comfortable and whichever way that it could be an empowered moment, which for me was a turban.”